kixe/EmailVerification/README.md

 EMAIL VERIFICATION
 ==================

+Provides API for E-Mail and Domain Verification.
+Options:

-Checks an email address against blacklist and availability of mailhost.
++ Check email address against blacklist (editable textfile pulled from service mogelmail.de updated weekly)
++ Check availability of mailhost.
 (MX and A Resource Record)
++ Validate Top Level Domain. (list of TLDs (punycode) pulled from IANA stored in local textfile, updated monthly)
++ Validate Domainname (Syntax)
++ Validate Hostname (Syntax)

 Blacklisted domains and email addresses are listed in an easy to edit text file **mogelmails.txt** which is stored in the repository of this module.

 ## Use